mehedihassansizan/library-management-system/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built with Next.js, TypeScript, and Postgres, the University Library Management System is a production-grade platform featuring a public-facing app and an admin interface.
-It offers advanced functionalities like seamless book borrowing with reminders and receipts, robust user management, automated workflows, and a modern, optimized tech stack for real-world scalability.
+It offers advanced functionalities like **Onboarding Workflows** Automated welcome emails when users sign up, with follow-ups based on inactivity or activity dates.

 ## <a name="tech-stack">⚙️ Tech Stack</a>